 Description.
-Although basically white in other areas, Desert Orangetips are pale yellow in New Mexico and otherwise much like the foregoing species.
+Although basically white in other areas, Desert Orangetips are pale yellow in New Mexico, but otherwise much like the foregoing species.
 The ventral hindwing marbling is gray-green.
-The forewing orange patch is bounded by a black cell-end bar and black apical marks.
+The forewing orange patch is bounded by a black cell-end bar and black-and-white apical marks which tend to be broader than on Anthocharis thoosa.
+On males, the orange patch often suffuses beyond the apical edging, which tends to be sharply defined and more black than white.
+In comparison, females are larger; the apical edging seems smudged and whiter; and the orange patch can be reduced or pulled back within the black edging.
 Range and Habitat.
 Anthocharis cethura inhabits Upper Sonoran Zone deserts in northwest Mexico, southern California, Nevada, Arizona and southwest New Mexico.
-In our state it inhabits desert shrublands and grasslands from the lower Tularosa Basin westward and north as far as Hatch and Silver City (counties: Ca,DA,Gr,Hi,Lu,Ot,Si), spanning 4000 to 5600′.
+In our state it inhabits desert shrublands and grasslands from the lower Tularosa Basin westward, then north as far as Hatch and Silver City (counties: Ca,DA,Gr,Hi,Lu,Ot,Si), spanning elevations from 4000 to 5600′.
 Life History.
-Larvae eat various Brassicaceae including Streptanthus carinatus, Sisymbrium irio, and Thysanocarpis curvipes (Brassicaceae).
+Larvae eat various Brassicaceae including Guillenia lasiophylla, Streptanthus carinatus, Sisymbrium irio (a non-native), and Thysanocarpis curvipes (Brassicaceae).
 Larvae ate Descurainia pinnata at Rockhound State Park on 12 April 2003 (Jim Brock).
 Pupae overwinter.
-As with Anthocharis thoosa, diapause can be extended for multiple years to survive drought.
-It usually takes a wet winter to provoke pupae to break diapause and produce their adults.
+As with A. thoosa, diapause can be extended for multiple years to survive drought.
+It usually takes a winter with normal or greater precipitation to motivate pupae to break diapause and produce their adults the following spring.
 Flight.
 Nominally univoltine, adult Desert Orangetips emerge with warm early spring weather.
 New Mexico records span March 4 and April 24.
 Males hilltop alongside Southwestern Orangetips and Spring Whites.
 Comments.
-This species lived here anonymously, until W. A. Baltosser found it in the Organ Mountains (DA) on 22 March 1977.
+This species lived here anonymously until W. A. Baltosser found it in the Organ Mountains (DA) on 22 March 1977.
 Our populations belong to subspecies Anthocharis cethura pima W. H. Edwards, which some authors elevate to a full species.

 Description.
 On Olympia, the forewing apical black marks are reduced compared to sister species.
 Yellow-green underside marbling occurs in slender, loose arcs.
 Antennae are solid white.
 The ventral hindwing has a rosy blush on freshly emerged specimens.
 Range and Habitat.
 Euchloe olympia is headquartered in the Great Plains.
 Its southwest limit include northeast New Mexico’s high plains up to the foothills of the Sangre de Cristos (counties: Co,Cu,Gu,Ha,Mo,Qu,SM,Un).
 It lives in canyon and mesa country populated by shortgrass prairie, oak, juniper and piñon pine (4500 to 8500′).
 Life History.
 Mustards (Brassicaceae) host Euchloe olympia.
 New Mexico hosts include Arabis glabra, Descurainia pinnata, D. richardsonii, D. sophia, Lepidium campestra, and L. virginicum.
 Pupae overwinter.
 Flight.
 Like its congeners, Olympia is a univoltine, early spring flyer.
 New Mexico records span April 1 to June 9, favoring the earlier dates.
 Individual adults may live only one week.
 Adults are often found near treeless ridge tops or grassy mesa tops, tacking patiently across open expanses seeking potential mates.
 Flight is more aggressive in the presence of other spring hilltoppers such as Pontia sisymbrii.
 Comments.
 Our populations here at the southwest edge of its range arguably belong to subspecies Euchloe olympia rosa (W. H. Edwards).
 In the early 1980s, your humble author saw a map of the then known distribution of Olympia, which included southeast Colorado, western Oklahoma and Northwest Texas panhandle, but not adjacent New Mexico.
 I finally tracked it down on 30 April 1988, northeast of Clayton.